sindresorhus/object-assign/readme.md

 Assigns enumerable own properties of the `source` object to the `target` object and returns the `target` object.

+## Multiple sources

+Unfortunately support for multiple sources aren't defined in the Object.assign spec.

+However, you can easily achieve it with `[target, source, source, ...].reduce(objectAssign)`.

 ## Resources

 - [ES6 spec - Object.assign](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-object.assign)